AdobeDocs/target-developers/src/pages/before-administer/models-api.md

 ````

 In the example shown here, the user is blocking two features, `SES_PREVIOUS_VISIT_COUNT` and `SES_TOTAL_SESSIONS`, which they previously identified by querying the full list of features for the activity whose Activity ID is 260480, as described in [Step 1](#step1).
+They are also blocking all features whose source is Adobe Audience Manager, achieved by blocking features with the prefix of "AAM."

 ![Step 3](assets/models-api-step-3.png)

-**QUESTION 6**: Will the Body of the results show the FULL list of blocked features, or will it only display the features you just blocked, within that specific PUT request?
+**QUESTION B**: Will the Body of the results show the FULL list of blocked features, or will it only display the features you just blocked, within that specific PUT request?

 <InlineAlert variant="help" slots="header, text" />

-Q: How do I know which values to use for the blockedFeatureSources?

-A: **QUESTION 7**: NEED LIST OF BLOCKED FEATURE SOURCES.

 Note that after blocklisting a feature, it is recommended that you verify the updated blocklist by performing [Step 2](#step2) again (GET the blocklist).
 Verify that the results appear as expected, including the features that you added from the latest PUT request.